acemaster/cs302-CN/select_servers/README.md

 #Server: Computer Networks First Assignment

-This has 5 types of servers
+This has 5 types of servers with select command

 1. All in one server
 2. Log Server